E4S-Project/e4s-alc/docs/basics/yaml_parameters.rst

 ~~~~~~~~~~~~~~~~

 | **Type**: ``list<string>``
 | **Description**: The certificates to add into the image.
-These certificates will be used to establish secure HTTPS connections to servers with certificates issued by globally recognized CA.
+These certificates will be used to establish secure HTTPS connections to servers with certificates issued by globally recognized CA. This parameter is optional.
 | **Example**:

 .. code-block:: console